-Chelsea Selvan (b.1997) is a mixed-media artist who graduated in 2019 with a BA Fine Arts (Honours) with distinction, at the University of the Witwatersrand.
-Having previously worked at the Centre for the Less Good Idea, the Johannesburg Art Gallery, the Wits Art Museum, Latitudes and the Israel Museum, Jerusalem, Selvan has a strong grounding in the art industry.
+Chelsea Selvan (b.
+1997) is a mixed-media artist who graduated in 2019 with a BA Fine Arts (Honours) with distinction, at the University of the Witwatersrand.
+Having previously worked at the Centre for the Less Good Idea, the Johannesburg Art Gallery, the Wits Art Museum, the Israel Museum, Jerusalem, Selvan has a strong grounding in the art industry.
 These experiences have inculcated a keen interest in the way that various genres and mediums of art and performance can intersect in gallery and museum spaces.
-She is drawn to a career in the curatorial space, particularly in museums or galleries which provide the canvas to explore dynamic curatorial and educational initiatives and collaborations.
-Selvan is also a certified level 1 Kundalini Yoga Teacher.
+Selvan currently works as a curator and marketing liaison for Latitudes Online.

-As a curator she is interested in cracking open a deeper understanding of the stories and meanings behind art that prompt us to challenge or reflect on our beliefs and view of the world.
+As a curator, Selvan is interested in cracking open a deeper understanding of the stories and meanings behind art that prompt us to challenge or reflect on our beliefs and view of the world.

 302 x 571 cm | 118 7/8 x 224 13/16 in.